TMLR Beyond PDF Submission Guidelines

 Then, create a new TMLR submission on OpenReview, upload

 submission_folder.zipin the “Beyond PDF” section, and select “Beyond PDF submission” as the Submission Type.
-Within a few minutes, your submission will be automatically added to the Under Review page of the TMLR Beyond PDF website.
+Once your submission is marked as under review on OpenReview, it will be automatically added to the Under Review page of the TMLR Beyond PDF website.

 It will be created with the following format: